chillerlan/php-httpinterface/README.md

 // execute it:
 $response = $handler->handle($serverRequestInterface);
 ```
-The `PriorityQueueRequestHandler` works similar, with the difference that it also accepts `PriorityMiddlewareInterface` in the middleware stack, which allows you to specify a priority to control the order of execution.
+The `PriorityQueueDispatcher` works similar, with the difference that it also accepts `PriorityMiddlewareInterface` in the middleware stack, which allows you to specify a priority to control the order of execution.

 ### [PSR-17](https://www.php-fig.org/psr/psr-17/) Factories & helpers
 PSR-17 interface | class/signature